-The more author Chris Guillebeau talked about his life of travel and goal of seeing every country in the world, the angrier I became.
+The more author Chris Guillebeau talked about his life of travel and the goal of seeing every country in the world, the angrier I became.
 My first response was straight-out hostility.
-I’d try to convince myself an alternative lifestyle was out of my reach.
+I'd try to convince myself an alternative lifestyle was out of my reach.

 I have kids to clothe & feed and a mortgage to pay.
 This is bullsh*t.
 He has no idea what it is like to have REAL responsibilities.
 He is able to live selfishly because he doesn’t have kids.
 I could never do this.

 Rattled, I began to skip around through the different chapters and came across a section on Life Lists.
 After you’ve added traditional items to your Life List, like owning a boat or trekking across Europe, Guillebeau asks readers to look even deeper.
 He explains:

 True happiness (and wealth) comes from helping others by doing something you love.

 Despite my anger, I couldn’t stop thinking about Guillebeau’s radical suggestions.
 I couldn't get the What-If out of my head.
 Over the course of the next 365-days, I shocked even myself by accomplishing the following goals:

 - Started a profitable family website called Let's Lasso the Moon